-The PRC government (including the Hainan provincial government) is not an obligor and shall under no circumstances have any obligation arising out of or in connection with the Bonds, the Guarantee of the Bonds or the transaction document to be executed in connection with this offering in lieu of the Issuer, or as the case may be, the Guarantee.
+The PRC government (including the Hainan provincial government) is not an obligor and shall under no circumstances have any obligation arising out of or in connection with the Bonds, the Guarantee of the Bonds or the transaction document to be executed in connection with this offering in lieu of the Issuer, or as the case may be, the Guarantor.
 See "Risk Factors - The PRC government has no obligations under the Bonds".

-The Bonds and the Guarantee of the Bonds have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act") and may not be offered or sold within the United States, except pursuant to an exemption from, or in a transaction outside the United States in reliance on Regulation S under the Securities Act.
-For a description of these and certain further restrictions on offers and sales of the Bonds and the Guarantee of the Bonds
+The Bonds and the Guarantee of the Bonds have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act") and may not be offered or sold within the United States, except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.
+The Bonds and the Guarantee of the Bonds are being offered in offshore transactions outside the United States in reliance on Regulation S under the Securities Act.
+For a description of these and certain further restrictions on offers and sales of the Bonds and the Guarantee of the Bonds and the distribution of this Offering Circular, see "Subscription and Sale".